 This policy applies to all employees designated as administrative or professional faculty and those who supervise them.

 The university may negotiate mutually amicable separation agreements with A&P faculty when such is determined to be in the best interest of the university.
 Such agreements provide a means for ending the employment relationship in a non-adversarial method.
-Supervisors of employees who are separated as a result of this policy are advised to reference Policy 1314 (Transfer and Separation from Employment) for separation procedures.
+Supervisors of employees who are separated as a result of this policy are advised to reference JMU policy 1314 Transfer and Separation from Employment for separation procedures.

 Agreements may be developed and implemented where unsuccessful job matches, irreconcilable personality conflict, or other circumstances lead the parties to agree that an end to the employment relationship is in the best interest of all parties.
 Decisions to enter into amicable separation agreements shall be voluntary on the part of the university and the employee.
 An employee and the university shall have the option to pursue traditional means of separation.
-The employee also has the option to pursue a review of a separation procedure in accordance with Policy 1335 (Terms & Conditions of Employment for Administrative and Professional Faculty.)
+The employee also has the option to pursue a review of a separation procedure in accordance with JMU policy 1335 Terms and Conditions of Employment for Administrative & Professional Faculty.

-The appropriate senior vice president or the executive assistant to the president, in collaboration with the Director of Human Resources, may negotiate mutually amicable separation agreements with administrative and professional faculty member when such is determined to be in the best interest of the University.
+The appropriate senior vice president, in collaboration with the Director of Human Resources, may negotiate mutually amicable separation agreements with A&P faculty when such is determined to be in the best interest of the university.

 Amicable separation agreements can be initiated by either party and shall be documented on a case-by-case basis.
-Such agreements must be approved by the appropriate senior vice president or the executive assistant to the president and the President and signed by both the A&P faculty member and the appropriate senior vice president.
-University Counsel shall be informed before final execution and implementation.
+Such agreements must be approved by the appropriate senior vice president and the President and signed by both the A&P faculty member and the appropriate senior vice president.
+University General Counsel shall be informed before final execution and implementation.

 The president is responsible for review and approval of each amicable separation agreement with an A&P faculty member.